javajon/kubernetes-observability/README.md

 curl $(minikube service -n quotes ms-quotes      --url)/quote/random
 ```

-Invoking a get /quotes/full on the ms-quotes service returns a random
-author's small biography and a random quote from their notable curation.
+Invoking a get /quotes/full on the ms-quotes service returns a random author's small biography and a random quote from their notable curation.

 ```
 curl $(minikube service -n quotes ms-quotes --url)/quote/full
 ```

 This invokes the 3 microservices in a chained transaction.
-Each REST request
-produces a random quote from a random author.
+Each REST request produces a random quote from a random author.

-Observe the metrics for each service at the relative REST location "/metrics".
+Observe the metrics for each service at the relative REST location `/metrics`.

 ```
 curl $(minikube service -n quotes ms-quotes --url)/metrics
 ```

-### Interacting with Prometheus ###
+### Explore Prometheus ###

-As you are exercising these images the monitoring data is being collected by
+As you are exercising these images the monitoring data is being collected by Prometheus.
-Prometheus.
 Access the three monitoring dashboards with these commands:

 ```
 minikube service -n monitoring kube-prometheus-prometheus